 The character is well muscled and imposing, able to direct great amounts of force into their actions.
 The character gains the Brawn ability.

 The character is strong enough that lesser opponents are smashed and knocked around the battleground, nearly knocked off their feet by the force of your blows.
 For any weapon or Brawling attack or touch that physically connects, even if the damage is prevented by being physically parried, defended against with a Defense call like Dodge, Parry, or Armor, the character can deliver additional force and call Stagger against their opponent.
-As well, characters with Brawn are permanently immune to the Stagger call.

 Additionally, the character is powerful enough to break open locked doors, chests, or other inanimate obstacles.
 After 30 seconds of repeated pummeling with hands or weapons, the character may call Sunder on the object, breaking it.
 Note than some items are immune to Sunder, and this only works for stationary objects, not for things like shields or armor in combat.

 As well, they may lift things that are too heavy for ordinary people to lift alone, such as the dead weight of a human body, or other objects marked as “Heavy” with an in-game tag.